 For me, the quintessence of the Italian coffee scene is Caffe Terzi in Bologna.
-I arrived in the city on a Saturday afternoon and had a couple of hours to enjoy before I could check into my AirBnB.
-I ventured to city center which has the main streets switched to walking streets for the weekend crowds, nice.
+I arrived in the city on a Saturday afternoon and had a couple of hours to enjoy before I could check into my Airbnb.
+I ventured to the city center which has the main streets switched to walking streets for the weekend crowds, nice.
 I ordered a drink at a nondescript cafe and plunked myself down.
 It is not that common there but this place happened to have working wifi.
 I took a quick look at Yelp to see what was around for eating/drinking and lo and behold, I was very close to Caffe Terzi.
-I had heard about it as must for coffee lovers in Italy, I virtually sprinted there as it was close to closing time.
+I had heard about it as a must for coffee lovers in Italy, I virtually sprinted there as it was close to closing time.

 I eagerly showed up again on Monday morning for more.
 The same barista served me and much to my surprise, she asked me if I wanted the same as on Saturday.
-This place does a huge volume of customers, to think she not only remembered me but remembered what I ordered, impressive I started with a plain espresso, also great, then the remarkable caffe Terzi for dessert.
-I was departing the next morning and asked on my way out if they would be open as I heard rumblings about some sort of holiday that day.
+This place does a huge volume of customers, to think she not only remembered me but remembered what I ordered, is impressive I started with a plain espresso, also great, then the remarkable Caffe Terzi for dessert.
+I was departing the next morning and asked on my way out if they would be open as I heard rumblings about some sort of a holiday that day.
 They were indeed going to be closed, devastating!
 She suggested I best come back later which of course I did.
-Late afternoon I wasn’t sure what to order, a little late for their famous cappuccino, so I ordered the caffe Terzi again.
+Late afternoon I wasn’t sure what to order, a little late for their famous cappuccino, so I ordered the Caffe Terzi again.
 Just after I made the order, I saw Elena working intently over a coffee, coaxing the oil of an orange peel into the cup.
 I asked quickly and was able to change my order to this one.
 Wow, I would have never imagined the flavour of orange and coffee marrying so happily.
 There were little cubes of what I think were preserved orange in the bottom.
 It was another home run.

 AddressVia Guglielmo Oberdan, 10/d, 40126 Bologna, Italy